HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

-PAGs are flexible and can represent different types of interactions, such as multi-person/multi-object interactions, by simply expanding the node sets to include other human and object parts and the edge sets to include the corresponding part contact relations.

-To construct a PAG from an input text prompt $\TextPrompt$, we leverage an LLM~\cite{guo2025deepseek} to describe the interaction motions and infer part affordances.
-Specifically, the LLM should infer the object part nodes $\GraphNodes_o$, the number of humans, as well as the graph edges $\GraphEdges$.
-The LLM is instructed to use a pre-defined set of 12 human body parts, including left/right hand, left/right foot, hips, among others.
-The LLM reasons about part segmentation labels for each object and part-level physical contact relations, and then produces all the graph nodes, edge connections, and their associated attributes.

-We use an LLM for its powerful reasoning and in-context learning capabilities.
-We also considered using vision-language models (VLMs) for PAG inference by prompting them with interaction prompts and rendered images of 3D objects.
-However, we found that the VLMs we experimented with occasionally ignore the visual input in our task, partly due to the known hallucination issue~\cite{liu2024survey}, and they are less robust in generating plausible PAGs.
-We thus opt for LLMs in this work but stress that our PAG representation is agnostic to the foundation model used, and VLMs could alternatively be used as they continue to improve.
+We leverage an LLM~\cite{guo2025deepseek} to plan and infer the PAG $\Graph$ from the text prompt $\TextPrompt$.
+The LLM needs to identify the required object parts, the number of people involved, and the part contact edges.
+We use a pre-defined set of 12 human body parts (e.g., left/right hand, left/right foot, hips).
+LLMs are well-suited for this task because they can reason about the common ways humans interact with various objects based on their extensive knowledge base and powerful in-context learning capabilities.
+While vision-language models (VLMs) could be used by prompting them with both text descriptions and rendered object images, we found that the VLMs we experimented with occasionally ignore the visual input, partly due to the known hallucination issue~\cite{liu2024survey}, and they are less robust to infer plausible PAGs.
+We thus opt for LLMs but stress that our PAG representation is agnostic to the foundation model used, and VLMs could be used alternatively as they continue to improve.